 Assignment type must be Required.

-On the Select groups to include list, choose the group you created earlier and set the license type to User licensing:
+On the Select groups to include list, choose the group you created earlier and set the license type to Device Licensing:

 Click ok and save the configuration.